All Blogs

 Your business logic is the brain of your app.
 If it’s manipulated, your app will be broken.
 Act now to protect your web application before this nightmare becomes real.
 The role of web application security testing software in protecting against business logic cannot be underestimated.

 By integrating web app testing software into your SDLC, your AppSec team can continuously scan and detect vulnerabilities before your application goes live.
-They provide real-time alerts for vulnerabilities detected during tests and ensure application security.
+They provide alerts for vulnerabilities detected during tests and ensure application security.

 Frequently Asked Questions